-This report has been prepared by actuaries who have substantial experience valuing public employee retirement systems.
+This report has been prepared by individuals who have substantial experience valuing public employee retirement systems.
 To the best of our knowledge, the information contained in this report is accurate and fairly presents the actuarial position of the City of Owosso Employees Retirement System as of the valuation date.
 All calculations have been made in conformity with generally accepted actuarial principles and practices, with the Actuarial Standards of Practice issued by the Actuarial Standards Board and with applicable statutes.

-Mark Buis and Laura Frankowiak are Members of the American Academy of Actuaries and meet the Academy's Qualification Standards to render the actuarial opinions contained herein.
+Laura Frankowiak is a Member of the American Academy of Actuaries (MAAA) and meets the Academy's Qualification Standards to render the actuarial opinions contained herein.